robiningelbrecht/speedcubing-glossary/README.md

 <table>
     <tr>
         <td><strong>Parity</strong></td>
-        <td>Parity in a speedsolving context generally refers to additional steps required to solve a puzzle in cases where there are (or appear to be) an odd number of piece swaps on a cube.</td>
+        <td>Parity in a Speed-solving context generally refers to additional steps required to solve a puzzle in cases where there are (or appear to be) an odd number of piece swaps on a cube.</td>
     </tr>
     <tr>
         <td><strong>Pattern</strong></td>